-90 detailed assessment of the model's turbulence predictions, we classify and bin different wake scenarios affecting the case study wind turbine.
-Second, demonstrating scenario 2, we employ a Gamma mixture model to represent the bi-modally distributed mid-term Damage Equivalent Load (DEL) data, derived from 10-minute strain measurements at the blade root, and extrapolates them to a 30-year operational lifetime.
+First, demonstrating scenario 1, using the available SCADA data and the generic model of the turbine, we evaluate the performance of the Frandsen model in conservatively estimating fatigue loads at the case study wind farm.
+To enable a more detailed assessment of the model's turbulence predictions, we classify and bin different wake scenarios affecting the case study wind turbine.
+Second, demonstrating scenario 2, we employ a gamma mixture model to represent the bi-modally distributed mid-term DEL data, derived from 10 min strain measurements at the blade root, and extrapolates them to a 30-year operational lifetime.
 Finally, we show the annual fatigue reliability levels of the blade in different scenarios versus design (simulated via the generic model) to highlight potential differences in the lifetime extension feasibility.
 In addition, the relative influence of three key factors on fatigue reliability estimation across scenarios 1 and 2 is studied: the applied loads, the material's fatigue strength, and the chosen damage accumulation rule.
-Different scenarios and the corresponding simulations used in the current study are shown in figure 1.
+Different scenarios and the corresponding simulations used in the current study are shown in Fig. 1.

-100 Awareness of the effects of different sources of uncertainty on lifetime extension assessment is valuable and can help improve the accuracy and robustness of such evaluations.
+Awareness of the effects of different sources of uncertainty on lifetime extension assessment is valuable and can help improve the accuracy and robustness of such evaluations.
 The presented procedure for extrapolating fatigue loads can help stakeholders and wind farm owners obtain a more accurate assessment of fatigue damage in cases where strain gauge measurements are unavailable or only available for a limited period of the turbine's lifetime.
-To make the life extension results interesting for this specific example, the material properties are calibrated to achieve a target reliability index of 3.7 (IEC 61400-1, 2019) after 20 years, based on the design class (as would result from applying the recommended safety factors from the standard).
+To make the life extension results interesting for this specific example, the material properties are calibrated to achieve a target reliability index of 3.7 (International Electrotechnical Commission, 2019) after 20 years, based on the design class (as would result from applying the recommended safety factors from the standard).

 Thus, while the comparisons of reliability levels are valid, their absolute magnitudes are not.

-105 In the next sections, first, we present the methods and models we use for modeling and reliability assessment (Sect.
+In the next sections, first, we present the methods and models we use for modeling and reliability assessment (Sect.
 2).
 Then we present the results and corresponding discussions of the Frandsen performance check and lifetime extension assessments in Sect.
 3. Finally, in Sect.
 4, we present the conclusions of both studies and suggestions for future work.
+The main codes used in the study can be accessed through Mozafari (2026).